 Year 1 is made up of three classes - Faraday, Darwin and Goodall.
 Please click on the class name below to view their individual webpages.

-Reading Books will be changed on a Monday, Wednesday and Friday and two books will be sent home each night.
+Reading Books are scheduled to be changed on a Monday, Wednesday and Friday and generally two books will be sent home each time.
 This will enable you to share a book from home on a Sunday.
-Reading in year 1 can take the form of anything and doesn’t always have to be a school book.
+However, there may be the occasional time when books don’t get changed due to unexpected circumstances and we ask that you take this opportunity to share alternative texts.
+Reading in Year 1 can take the form of anything and doesn’t always have to be a school book.

 You can read:

-It is important that the children understand that reading words is everywhere…not just in their school books.
-We would ask that you would write in your childs book every night to record that they have read even just with a smiley face or tick besides the date as we will be celebrating the children who read every night in school on a Wednesday and on our classroom doors.
+It is important that children understand that reading words is everywhere…not just in their school books and should be enjoyable.
+We ask that you write in your child’s book every night to record that they have read, even if just with a smiley face or tick beside the date.
+We will be celebrating the children who read every night in school on a Wednesday.

-Please feel free to use the yellow reading book as a point of contact and do let us know if the books are to easy/hard and we will listen to the child read in school and move them as necessary.
-Remember if you are writing messages in here that books are only changed three times a week and will not be checked on a Tuesday or Thursday so it is especially vital that messages are sent to the office on these days.
+Please feel free to use the yellow reading book as a point of contact and do let us know if the books are too easy/hard and we will listen to your child read in school and move them on if necessary.
+Remember, if you are writing messages in here that the books are only changes three times a week and will not be checked on a Tuesday or Thursday so it is especially vital that messages are sent to the office on these days.

 Show and Tell in year 1 happens once a week on a Tuesday during class assembly.
 Each child will get one opportunity each term to bring something in and an updated timetable will be sent out at the start of every term.

 You will have received a show and Tell timetable with the date of your child show and tell and their ‘group’ highlighted.
 They are welcome to bring in any show and tell, however it is always nice to have topic related items bought in.